soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/README.md

 ### Whiteboard design session

 In this whiteboard design session, you will work with a group to evaluate Azure's PaaS and SaaS-based IoT products and design a solution that uses the optimal combination of tools to fulfill Fabrikam's needs.
 You will provide guidance for designing a solution that simplifies IoT device management and reporting, enabling Fabrikam to more rapidly implement their IoT strategy without requiring a lot of custom development.
 Next, you will design a solution that deploys a trained predictive maintenance Machine Learning model and uses a stream processing pipeline that makes predictions with the model in near real-time.
-At the end of this pipeline is an alert that is sent to the oil pump maintenance team when a pump failure is imminent.
+At the end of this pipeline an alert is sent to the oil pump maintenance team when a pump failure is imminent.

 At the end of this whiteboard design session, you will be better able to design an IoT-based predictive maintenance solution in Azure.